Raivis80/First-Milestone-Project/README.md

 ![live site](assets/project-files/testing/site-structure/about.png)

 #
-### **Floral-Fantasy Picks Feature**
+### **Top Picks Feature**

-  "Floral-Fantasy Picks" Feature represents four thumblail images with current offers for the company.
+  "Top Picks" Feature represents four thumblail images with current offers for the company.

-  "Floral-Fantasy Picks" Feature was designed to be responsive and using FlexBox design for responsiveness.
+  "Top Picks" Feature was designed to be responsive and using FlexBox design for responsiveness.

-  "Floral-Fantasy Picks" Feature was designed to overlap each image using negative margin and CSS property z-index.
+  "Top Picks" Feature was designed to overlap each image using negative margin and CSS property z-index.
 Text was palced over the images using CSS declaration "position:absolute".

   "hover" pseudo-class was used with transition effects "rotate, translate and scale" for each card to create visual effect such as scale and rotate 6deg on mouse-over.